akiyamalab/BO-DTI/README.md

 Installation
 ------------
-1. Download the archive of xx from this repository.
+1. Download the archive of BO-DTI-master from this repository.
 2. Extract the archive and cd into the extracted directory.
 3. Run make command.